changhaonan/StarHub/README.md

 ### Nov.
 16th ~ 17th

+- [x] Make the optimization working.
-- [ ] Make the optimization working.
+- [ ] Integrate the optimization into the system.
+- [ ] Rearrange the constant arrangment.
 - [ ] Unify SolverMaps & ObservationMaps into SurfelMapTex

 ### Nov.
 18th